StarCrusher96/Kerbal-Star-Systems-2/README.md

   - [Youtube](https://www.youtube.com/channel/UCrEUo4-6hNuVxUPEKNv8EcA)

-Kerbal Star Systems 2 © 2024 by StarCrusher96 is licensed under CC BY-NC-ND 4.0.
+Kerbal Star Systems © 2025 by StarCrusher96 is licensed under CC BY-NC-ND 4.0, with all textures, except as indicated, falling under an All Rights Reserved license.